ipasimulator/ipasim/docs/objc.md

 Because we definitely don't want to include the whole MacOSX SDK (for example, `<stdio.h>` and similar should be included from MSVC instead) but some header files are actually needed (they usually just contain macros, so it's safe to include them), we added proxy `.h` files.
 These just `#include` the correct `.h` from MacOSX SDK, or sometimes don't do anything, if we don't need the `.h` actually (it was probably included through some other `.h` file).
 Also, only the safe `.h` files are proxied this way, so it's ensured that nothing else is included from the MacOSX SDK.

+### Non-SDK headers

+Some headers `#include`d by the Apple's `objc4` library are not part of the MacOSX SDK.
+Instead, they can be found in other Apple's libraries (downloadable from [its official repository](https://opensource.apple.com/tarballs/)).
+See also the list of 3rd-party `objc4` ports as these must include those headers as well.
+Below is list of those headers, where they are `#include`d and their original locations.

+- `<System/pthread_machdep.h>` (e.g. in `objc-os.h`) - from `Libc-825.40.1/pthreads/pthread_machdep.h`.